 The longer an employee remains with an organization, the more likely promotions or increased role responsibilities become.
 If their role expands over time from working on a process to its verification, they may be unknowingly violating SoD.
 With accumulated account privileges, many SoD violations become inadvertent, though just as risky for the organization.

 Unchecked access accumulation exacerbates many security breaches.
 A breach compromises everything a user holds authorized access to.
 An intruder’s reach may be greater than anticipated or untraceable for some time if old access rights lack updates.

 Network Pollution & Unnecessary License Costs

 When users accumulate access, they gradually transform your IT environment into a tangled up spider web.
 If you’ve ever spent time untangling cords or a string of lights, you know how difficult the untangling becomes.
 If your organization is subject to third-party audits and compliance reviews, the effort to manually untangle your environment requires sitting down with stakeholders and managers to painstakingly revise your entire environment.

 Implementing least privilege requires auditing your environment to update access rights and the restricted use of privileged accounts.
 Internal audits are crucial for proper access control.
 Automated solutions enforce configured access rights and provide business intelligence reporting to drastically reduce the effort of manual reviews.
 Using these reports, managers and IT can collectively keep access safe and compliant.

 Limiting access should also be enforced with everyday activity.
 Whenever administrators need to utilize their elevated permissions, they should log in to privileged accounts to do so.
 After the task is complete, they should log out.
-At all other times, ever user - from C-level executives to entry-level employees - should use their most restricted accounts.
+At all other times, ever user should use their most restricted accounts—from C-level executives to entry-level employees.
 Privileged access management reduces the risk of human negligence, particularly regarding sensitive data.